As Florida Races Narrow, Trump And Scott Spread Claims Of Fraud Without Evidence

 Scott claimed victory Tuesday night and has filed lawsuits against two county elections officials, in Palm Beach and Broward Counties, alleging their offices have withheld voting records.

-President Donald Trump is echoing Scott's claims, tweeting "Law Enforcement" would look into election fraud in Florida on Thursday.
+Trump is echoing Scott's claims, tweeting that "Law Enforcement" would look into election fraud in Florida on Thursday.

 Law Enforcement is looking into another big corruption scandal having to do with Election Fraud in #Broward and Palm Beach.
 Florida voted for Rick Scott!— Donald J. Trump (@realDonaldTrump) November 9, 2018